monty5811/apostello/docs/index.rst

 Introduction
 ============

-apostello is a web app designed to allow a church to communicate with its congregation via SMS.
+apostello is a web app designed to enable a church to communicate with its congregation via SMS.
 Messages can be sent, received and automatically replied to.